myasovik/Portfish_Playground/README.md

 This repository contains the source code for the chess engine integration in **Chess Game**, as required by the GNU General Public License v3 (GPLv3).

 ## License
 The code in this repository, including the modified Portfish engine, is licensed under the **GNU GPLv3**.
-The full license text is provided in the `Licenses/` folder.
+The full license text is provided in the `Root` folder.

 ## Overview
 This is a minimal Unity project that demonstrates how **Chess Game** integrates with the Portfish chess engine.
 It includes: